Skip to main content

 (c) Demonstrate caregiver choice in accordance with this rule.

-(b) When a caregiver's phone number or email address is not active, in-service or operable, or the referral contact information provides only a mailing address, the contractor shall send a written correspondence providing information on how to contact the central intake site if interested in services.
+(b) When a caregiver's phone number or email address is not active, in-service or operable, or the referral contact information provides only a mailing address, the contractor will send a written correspondence providing information on how to contact the central intake site if interested in services.

-(c) If a successful contact with the caregiver has not been achieved after fourteen days, or a successful contact results in a caregiver communicating he or she is not interested in services, the contractor shall exit the referral in the statewide data system.
+(c) If a successful contact with the caregiver has not been achieved after fourteen days, or a successful contact results in a caregiver communicating he or she is not interested in services, the contractor will exit the referral in the statewide data system.

 (a) Whether or not the caregiver is interested in participating in home visiting services;

-(ii) If the caregiver communicates that he or she is not interested in participating in home visiting services, the contractor shall exit the system referral in the statewide data system within one business day, effective the date of communication with the caregiver.
+(ii) If the caregiver communicates that he or she is not interested in participating in home visiting services, the contractor will exit the system referral in the statewide data system within one business day, effective the date of communication with the caregiver.

 (c) If the caregiver is interested in home visiting services, the contractor will offer the caregiver a choice of all applicable home visiting providers.
 A referral will be made to the home visiting provider selected by the caregiver within one business day through the statewide data system.

-(i) If the caregiver's choice of provider does not have capacity to serve them, contractor must inform the caregiver that they may join the provider's wait list for services, which is maintained by the central intake contractor, or inform the caregiver that they may choose another provider for services, if one is available.
+(i) If the caregiver's choice of provider does not have capacity to serve them, contractor will inform the caregiver that they may join the provider's wait list for services, which is maintained by the central intake contractor, or inform the caregiver that they may choose another provider for services, if one is available.

 (d) Program referrals may be made simultaneously to both home visiting and early intervention services.